Here’s How to Convince Your Boss to Invest in Language Training

 English-speaking employees who move internationally often assume that everyone in their new country will speak English and are willing to accommodate what little language learning they’ve done.
 Speaking a little bit of a new language is better than not speaking it, right?

-Being unable to give presentations or send emails to their new colleagues can be shameful, stressful, and even embarrassing, but those feelings are easily avoidable through language tutoring.
+Being unable to give presentations or send emails to their new colleagues can be shameful, stressful, and even embarrassing, but those feelings are easily avoidable through language training.

 “I have taken approximately 26 classes with my Spanish teacher and have found it to be a wonderful experience thus far!
 She is quite the character and does a really good job catering her class to my needs and wants.
 No class is ever the same.
 Some days we will work through some grammar exercises, while in others we read contemporary news articles and discuss Mexican culture.
 I have found that my Spanish is continuing to improve and my confidence in the language returning.
 I have a long way to go, but have found that the 1:1 class format is super conducive with my style of learning.”
 Global LT Student